As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Housman poetry online

-- Konek-Gorbunok's The hunchbacked pony - subject of Shchedrin's ballet
+- Konek-Gorbunok's The hunchbacked pony

 - Leonardo Digital Review is the work of an international panel of scholars and professionals invited from a wide range of disciplines to review books, exhibitions, CD-ROMs, Web sites, and conferences.
 Collectively they represent an intellectual commitment to engaging with the emergent debates and manifestations that are the consequences of the convergence of the arts, science and technology.